ivanAleksandrov09/hackUPC2026-dead-mans-switch/README.md

 # Vault — a decentralized dead man's switch

-A peer-to-peer "digital will" built on the Hyper stack, with a React Native (Expo) mobile UI inspired by iCloud.
+A peer-to-peer "digital will" built on the Hyper stack, with a React Native (Expo) mobile UI.

 > Set up a Vault.
 Choose people you trust.
 If you go silent past your deadline, your Guardians can come together to unlock everything you left them.
 No servers, no middlemen, just threshold cryptography over a public DHT.